vanilla/fluent-plugin-burrow/README.md

 fluent-plugin-burrow
 ====================

-This plugin for [Fluentd](http://fluentd.org) allows to extract a single key from an existing event and re-parse it with a supplied format.
+This plugin for [Fluentd](http://fluentd.org) allows to extract a single key from an existing record and re-parse it with a supplied format.
 A new event is then emitted, with the record modified by the now-decoded key's value.

 ## Motivation